rsksmart/devportal-1.0/kb/faqs.md

 Due to the technical nature of using the peg, the friction created by the waiting period, many exchanges offer RBTC so developers and users can easily access it.
 Also a number of fast coin-swap solutions, such as Coinswap enables fast transfers for low amounts without registration.

-For more information you could read this in depth article by our Chief Scientist, Sergio Lerner on [Sidechains in general and RSK 2 way peg](https://www.rsk.co/noticia/sidechains-drivechains-and-rsk-2-way-peg-design/).
+For more information you could read this in depth article by our Chief Scientist, Sergio Lerner on [Sidechains in general and RSK Powpeg](https://www.rsk.co/noticia/sidechains-drivechains-and-rsk-2-way-peg-design/).

 ### Is there a correlation between BTC addresses and RSK addresses despite them looking like ETH addresses?